anirudhpulasani/air-quality-index/README.md

 # air-quality-index

-Find air quality index of a city.
+To find air quality index of a city.

 ## Getting Started